 For marketable securities, the book value (cost basis) is equal to the original cost of the securities including brokerage fees, if any.
 Book value for purchased market livestock is the original purchase price.
 For the Madisons, the book value of purchased market livestock, $143,286, was the total cost of the purchased steers.
 The costs of raising animals to a heavier weight are expensed and do not affect the cost basis.

 The costs of raised marketable livestock (e.g. raised stockers) are also expensed so proceeds from their sale is operating income (rather than a gain or loss).
 Likewise, proceeds from sale of raised crops and feed are operational income since the costs of production are expensed during the period.

 Gain/Loss on Sales of Farm Capital Assets (line 59) sums gains and losses from the sale of farm vehicles, machinery, equipment, buildings, etc. While not a routine operating item, sales of capital assets and marketable securities are used to determine the overall farm profit or loss for the accounting period.
-The difference between the value for which the item is sold and the adjusted cost or basis is the amount of depreciation that was over or under expense in previous time periods.
-The Madison’s plan to sell a combine and expect a $42,451 gain.
+The difference between the value for which the item is sold and the adjusted cost or basis is the amount of depreciation that was over or under expensed in previous time periods.

 Values for Tax Purposes

 When an asset is purchased, the tax basis is the original cost of a depreciable asset for which a business expense, depreciation, may be claimed for tax purposes.
 During the asset’s useful life, tax basis is also used to describe the remaining cost which has not been claimed in prior periods.
 Costs of major repairs, such as an engine overhaul or a new roof on a building, are added to the remaining tax basis for depreciation rather than expensed in the year when the repair occurs.